Tell Sukas: Phoenician and Greek settlement

-A Phoenician settlement was established in the eighth century BC.
-Archaeological findings indicate that the Greeks established a settlement at Tell Sukas at approximately the same time they arrived at Al-Mina (around 825 BC), the town thrived as a Greek trading outpost until c.
-550 BC, when it was destroyed by the Babylonians.
+Archaeological findings indicate that the Greeks established a settlement at Tell Sukas at approximately the same time they arrived at Al-Mina, the town thrived as a Greek trading outpost until c.
+498 BC.
+Multiple regional conflicts in the 6th century BC and the early 5th century BC contributed to the eventual abandonment of the Greek settlement.
 Like Al-Mina, Tell Sukas served as a port that likely enabled transplanted Greeks to engage in trade with both fellow Greeks and the local inhabitants.
+Greek settlers established themselves at Tell Sukas alongside Cypriots.